What is green fee in Golf?

 The green fees of a given golf course usually depend on four basic factors:

-+ The status of the golfer whether he’s an amateur or a pro, a club member or a guest.
+• The status of the golfer whether he’s an amateur or a pro, a club member or a guest.
 Also, 18 holes are usually charged less than 9 holes.
 If you want to play a quick round, then 9 holes is a good option.

-+ The time of the week when the course is taken, whether it is mid-week or weekend.
+• The time of the week when the course is taken, whether it is mid-week or weekend.
 Typically, golf courses that are taken on weekends usually cost more than those that are taken during the middle of the week.

-+ The time of the day when the course is taken.
+• The time of the day when the course is taken.
 Some courses might reduce rates after 5 p.m.

-+ Age: Children and old adults may receive more discounts (not always)
+• Age: Children and old adults may receive more discounts (not always)

 What is covered by the green fee?

 Typically, a green fee covers a golf course for 9 holes or 18 holes.
-However, there are few situations where other fees may be added to the original green fee to make up the standard green fee.
-In such cases, the rates are usually more; although, these add-ons make the courses easier with more utilities.
+However, there are a few situations where other fees may be added to the original green fee to make up the standard green fee.
+In such cases, the rates are usually higher; although, these add-ons make the courses easier with more utilities.
 Some of these fees include food and drink, cart fee (sometimes green fee plus cart fee is called player’s fee), and caddie service.
 In most cases, the fees mentioned above are offered as additional fees, separate from the normal green fee.

 Request a Free Golf Holiday Quote!